cmayen/paila/README.md

 #### paila-reporter

 The reporter server calls for AI analysis and provides a web interface.
+View logs, reports, and ability to manually re-generate reports.

 ---